neumayr/sage9to5/README.md

   * Reset Onboarding
   * Preview WebView toggle (debug)

-## Setup / Get started
+## Setup

-Search for the Sage entry URL (`https://portal000000000.bpo-sage.de`) and customize it with your identifier.
+Search for the Sage entry URL (`https://portal000000000.bpo-sage.de`) and customize it.

+## Motivation

+Unfortunately Sage does not provide an API for their service.
+So this project uses on-device automation of `WebKit` to fulfill all required tasks.

 ## Screenshots